 Pantone’s 2020 color of the year

-Classic blue — this year’s choice seemed underwhelming to me.
+Classic blue — the choice seemed underwhelming.
 At first.
 But then I thought about it in terms of my own painting.

 I realized, there’s always blue on my palette.
 Especially a shade like “Classic blue.”
 And with blue’s friends yellow, red, green, and white, I can mix the most glorious shades of turquoise.
 (Or aqua, if you prefer to call it.)
 Assorted shades of green and teal appear, as well as glorious purples and violets.